FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 From this schematic, we can identify 3 distinct uses or extensions of `nomad-simulations`:

-1. direct use of existing schema classes (no extension)
+1. direct use of existing schema section definitions (no extension)
     - implementation already covered in [Parser Plugins](./parser_plugins.md)

 2. semantic extension
-    - create classes that refine the context through inheritance from existing classes
+    - create classes or sections that refine the context through inheritance from existing sections
-    - create brand new classes that widen the scope of the overall schema
+    - create brand new sections that widen the scope of the overall schema

 3. normalization functionalities
     - the schema normalization functions can be leveraged to perform various tasks, simplifying the code within individual parsers while ensuring consistency and, thus, interoperability